“The Complete Ritual”

 The ritual begins by inviting in Spirit and connecting to the Divine Source through an altar.
 For Ibada Kamili, anything can be an altar: a personal shrine, a single sacred item, or even our own body.
 Consecration of the ritual is marked by blessing the space with a prayerful affirmation, along with an action such as lighting a candle, ringing a bell, burning herbs or incense, etc. It is here that we also set our inner intention and make a soulful offering to Spirit.

-To heighten connection to Spirit, ancestors, and our own sacred being, we deepen our breath and slow our inhales and exhales.
-Conscious deep breathing relaxes our body, calms our emotions, clears our mind, and opens our spirit.
+To heighten connection to Spirit, ancestors, and our own sacred being, we center our breath and slow our inhales and exhales.
+Conscious controlled breathing relaxes our body, calms our emotions, clears our mind, and opens our spirit.
 This brings us to a state of inner peace and keeps us in the present with Spirit.
-Centering the breath is essential in Ibada Kamili, as the breath guides the flow of both inner energy and outer motion.
+Deepening the breath is essential in Ibada Kamili, as the breath guides the flow of both inner energy and outer motion.

 With our energy awareness amplified, we expand the ritual into physical motion.
 Our motion is a free-form bodily expression of union with the sacred and a celebration of our divinity.
 Movement is connected to conscious deep breathing and the flow of transcendent energy, and is a space of personal freedom.
 While yogic poses are a commonly chosen form of motion in Ibada Kamili, other forms of Africentric movement such as dancing and drumming are welcome.